reTHINK-project/specs/datamodel/core/hyperty-registry/readme.md

 ![Hyperty Data Object Instance Model](Hyperty-Data-Object-Instance-Model.png)

 Hyperty Data Object Instance contains data about (data) objects instances handled by Hyperty Instances e.g. communication data objects.
 This data can be used to manage and keep logs about data object instances handled by Hyperty Instances eg communication / call sessions.
-It identifies the Hyperty Instance that owns (has created) the data object.
+It identifies the Hyperty Instance that is the reporter of the data object.
 HypertyContextDataObjectInstance and HypertyCommunicationDataObjectInstance are two examples of hyperty data objects instances that are reached through different URL types, namely ContextURL and CommunicationURL addresses.

 ### Hyperty Runtime Instance